 If you love milk and cheese, schedule a stop in Hawera; home of the southern hemisphere's largest single site dairy factory.

-The dairy factory experience is Hawera’s leading attraction, but many visitors also come to see the town’s acclaimed museum.
+However most visitors come to Hawera to visit the Tawhiti Museum.
 It features life size figures created from moulds cast from real people, to capture the past in an engaging way.

 Hawera means 'the burnt place' or 'breath of fire' - it takes its name from the old Maori village of Te Hawera, which was located approximately three kilometres south east of the present town.

 The meaning of the town's name is particularly significant because Hawera has a history of devastating fires.
 Huge blazes destroyed parts of the town in 1884, 1895 and 1912.
 Hawera was so fire-prone that insurance underwriters demanded the construction of a water tower as a fire-fighting reservoir.